timofey-neyenburg/microframework/README.md

 # Microframework

-Microframework is a small pet project of mine made to deepen my understanding of ASGI Python frameworks.
+Microframework is a small pet project of mine made to deepen my understanding of ASGI-based web-app frameworks.